Aanisha/ChemistryDataAPI/README.md

 # ChemistryDataAPI

-This is a public API,which gives information about Chemical Elements.Ideal to use in any of your Chemistry related projects,feel free to make some amazing code project.
+This is a public JSON based API,which gives information about Chemical Elements.Ideal to use in any of your Chemistry related projects,feel free to make some amazing code project.

 Base URL:https://chemistrydata.herokuapp.com/